 FF Yoga supports up to 82 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh (Latin), Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.

-FF Yoga mixes the harshness of blackletters with the balanced rhythm and round shapes of the Garalde typefaces.
-The serif weights, with their sturdy forms, are a good choice for body text; they also serve as an original headline face because of their subtly chiseled counters.
-FF Yoga Sans is a contemporary alternative to Gill Sans, and a sober companion to FF Yoga Serif.
+Xavier Dupré’s FF Yoga mixes the harshness of a blackletter with the balanced rhythm and round shapes of the Renaissance Roman.
+Its sturdy serifs are a good choice for body text; They also serve as an effective headline face given their subtly chiseled counters.
+FF Yoga Sans is a contemporary alternative to the quintessential humanist sans (Gill Sans) and a steady companion to FF Yoga Serif.